COSC3020/reverse-insertion-sort-egkallas/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is most important -- you can easily find the answer, but you need to demonstrate that you've understood the concept.
 Add your answer to this markdown file.

+The average time complexity of insertion sort is $\Theta(n^2)$.
+The outer loop runs n amount of times, n being the number of elements in the array.
+The inner loop however, runs depending on the amount of comparisons needed. n elements divided by